A fresh approach to technique

 Exercises tend to:

-- bypass a deep, personal connection to music and the torso's corresponding response, which is a cornerstone of fluent, expressive technique
+- bypass a deep, personal connection to music and your torso's corresponding response, which is a cornerstone of fluent, expressive technique

 But many pianists swear by exercises!

 That's true.
-But as always, the context is key.
-They may, for example, be:
+But as always, context is key.
+Such pianists may, for example, be:

-- already accustomed to using their body in a balanced, integrated way and so relatively impervious to possible harmful effects
+- innately able to use their body in a balanced, integrated way and therefore impervious to their potentially disruptive effects

-- unwittingly causing their technique to worsen, even slightly
+- unwittingly causing elements of their technique to deteriorate, albeit slightly

 It's not impossible to thrive on conventional exercises.
-But there are more productive, enjoyable ways for most players to advance - perhaps even beyond their wildest imaginings.
+But are they the most productive, enjoyable way for most players to play to their potential?

-Why should I play by ear?
-I thought sight-reading was the gold standard for classical playing!
+What's this about playing by ear?
+I thought sight-reading was the gold standard!

 The importance of playing by ear in Piano Portals acknowledges an elephant in the practice room - that the most fluent, expressive players play predominantly by ear, regardless of how they've learnt repertoire.
 They know the sounds of the music in their 'mind's ear'.
 This drives their playing coordination and makes for accurate, beautiful playing, expert timing and control.